 Ways to Reach Optimal Ketone Levels

-Now that we understand the difference between nutritional ketosis and ketoacidosis, what ketones are, and why they are a key indicator of the state of ketosis, here are some tips to help you to get those ideal ketone levels.
+Now that we understand the difference between nutritional ketosis and ketoacidosis, what ketones are, and why they are a key indicator of the state of ketosis, here are some tips to help you get those ideal ketone levels.

-Here are some of the most common (and effective) strategies to help you get to optimal ketone levels.
+Here are some of the most common and effective strategies to help you get to optimal ketone levels.

 Restrict Your Carb Intake